Herbert Aptheker: Marriage and World War II

 In 1942 Aptheker married Fay Philippa Aptheker (1905–1999), a first cousin who was also a native of Brooklyn.
 She was a union organizer and political activist.
 They were married for 62 years, until her death.
 Their daughter, Bettina, was born in 1944 at the U.S. Army Hospital in Fort Bragg, North Carolina during Aptheker's service in World War II.

-Aptheker participated in Operation Overlord, the invasion of northern France; by 1945 he had been promoted to the rank of Major in the artillery.
-He commanded the all-black 350th artillery unit.
-In December 1950, after failing to respond to the U.S. Army's letter of inquiry about his Communist political activity, he lost his commission after an honorable discharge.
+Aptheker enlisted in the U.S. Army in 1942, participating in Operation Overlord, the invasion of northern France.
+By 1945 he had been promoted to the rank of Major, commanding the all-black 350th Field Artillery Battalion.
+That year, he was one of 16 Army officers and enlisted men singled out as alleged Communists by the House Committee on Military Affairs.
+General "Wild Bill" Donovan came to their defense, citing their loyalty and effectiveness.
+Aptheker returned home in 1946, and in December 1950 lost his commission and was honorably discharged after failing to respond to the Army's letter of inquiry about his Communist political activity.

 Work in the South

 Returning with his family to the South after the war, Aptheker became an educational worker for the Food and Tobacco Workers Union.
 Shortly afterward, he served as secretary of the "Abolish Peonage Committee," which had been established in 1940 by activists in New York and Chicago, with the support of the International Labor Defense (IDL), an arm of the Communist Party.
 "Peons" in the South, the vast majority of whom were African American, were typically rural sharecroppers who became tied to plantations by the debt they owed to the plantation owners, or to local merchants.
 This practice had effectively maintained African-American slavery after the Civil War in all but name.

 Given repeated publicity about peonage abuses, in 1941 Attorney General Francis Biddle had directed all federal prosecutors to "actively investigate and try more peonage cases."
 On the verge of entering World War II, the US would make more effort to reduce rural peonage.

 Similarly, southern states had run convict leasing programs, hiring out convicts to industries and taking the fees as revenue.
-Several southern states had banned convict leasing to industries in the early 20th century:

-Tennessee, South Carolina, Louisiana, Mississippi, Georgia, Arkansas and Florida by 1923.
+Several southern states had banned convict leasing to industries in the early 20th century: Tennessee, South Carolina, Louisiana, Mississippi, Georgia, Arkansas and Florida by 1923.